wcout/fltk-gif-animation/README.md

 `Fl_GIF_Image.cxx` contains the new GIF decoding algorithm using `GIFLIB`.

-`fl_gif_private.H` "hides" and holds together the `GIFLIB` code (or the relevant parts of `GIFLIB`'s code for decoding).
+`fl_gif_private.H` 'hides' and holds together the `GIFLIB` code (or the relevant parts of `GIFLIB`'s code for decoding).

 `Fl_Anim_GIF_Image.H` declares the new image class `Fl_Anim_GIF_Image`.

 ## Current status

-The current status is promising, it works well, but needs some more tuning.
+The current status is promising - it works well, but needs some more tuning.
 I will try to improve some aspects, but it may take some time.

 ## Test